lookstechnical/door-surgeon/content/pages/home.md

           efficiency, and long-lasting beauty.
       - heading: Emergency Services
         description: 24/7 for issues quickly and efficiently.
+    item:
+      - heading: Experienced Professionals
+        description: With decades of combined expertise, we understand how to diagnose and resolve your window and door issues efficiently.
+      - heading: Fast and Friendly Service
+        description: We pride ourselves on offering swift, hassle-free service with a personal touch.
+      - heading: Quality You Can Trust
+        description: We only use top-quality materials to ensure your windows and doors are durable, energy-efficient, and secure.
+      - heading: Affordable Pricing
+        description: No hidden fees – just clear, competitive pricing tailored to your needs.
+      - heading: Customer Satisfaction Guarantee
+        description: Your happiness is our priority.
+We’ll go above and beyond to exceed your expectations.
   - heading: Door and Window Repairs
     color: "#fedede"
     layout: hero-left-image